andreswebs/mcbox/docsite/src/content/docs/guides/development.md

 This guide shows you how to set up a development environment for mcbox and get ready to make contributions.

+Check the [CONTRIBUTING](https://github.com/andreswebs/mcbox?tab=contributing-ov-file) guidelines to understand how we assess contributions.

 ## Prerequisites

 Before you begin, ensure you have: